EzraSkwarka/CYOA_Helper/README.md

 # How to Build a local version

-I would recommend using the most recent stable release, otherwise follow the steps below
+I would recommend using the most recent stable release [(found here)](https://github.com/EzraSkwarka/COYA_Helper/releases/), otherwise follow the steps below

 ## Pre-Requisites